 Why Medicine Denies Infection

-Historical Precedent: When Cures Threaten Profits
+When Cures Threaten Profits, Patients Suffer

-One Bacterial Infection, Two Decades of Denial
+One Infection, Two Decades of Denial

 The Timeline of Denial: